Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/set-up-bigquery-oauth.md

 ### 3. Service Account Impersonation

-A workpool either uses a service account or is granted direct resource access to determine which resources a caller has access to.
+A workpool either uses a service account or is granted direct resource access to determine which resources a caller can access.
 The [GCP documentation](https://cloud.google.com/iam/docs/workload-identity-federation-with-other-clouds#access) provides more detailed information on configuring both for your workpool.
 We chose the service account approach in our implementation because it offered greater flexibility.

 If you haven’t already, create a new service account:
 1. From the main menu, select **IAM & Admin**